agileandy/mcp-secure-server/README.md

 }
 ```

-### Bug Tracker
+### Bug Tracker (Example Plugin)

-A local bug tracking system with a centralized SQLite database.
-Supports multiple projects, bug relationships, and global search.
+An example plugin implementing a local bug tracking system with a centralized SQLite database.
+Demonstrates how to build plugins that manage local state, support multiple projects, and perform complex queries.

 #### init_bugtracker